February 9, 2020 is the Office of Social Justice Offering Sunday. Thank you for collecting an offering for our office!

 Below are a few resources that you can use on this Sunday:

 Free bulletin inserts are available for your church to use.
 Visit the Faith Alive site to pre-order your inserts.
-Or, you can download and print the bullet inserts here.
-The order deadline is May 15!

 God our Creator, we confess that sometimes when we look at the world around us--chemical weapons attacks in Syria, empty stomachs in Somalia, lack of access to clean water in Flint and in many Indigenous communities, families divided by politics, a rising culture of fear and distrust between neighbors--we strain to see your sustaining hand at work in this world you love so dearly.